Saving Money: Why It’s Time to Make a Money-Saving Plan

 Too many people assume if they’ve waited too long to save their money, there’s no point in starting now.
 They couldn’t be more wrong.
 By setting funds aside in a savings account, you’ll forget about that money, and leave it out of your disposable withdrawals.

-It will add up over time, and you’ll be thankful for whatever money you’re able to accumulate in the account.
+Saving money adds up over time, and you’ll be thankful for whatever money you’re able to accumulate in the savings account.